-Even though we know what we mean with the typo, others don’t.
-Any information that doesn’t align up to original documents can add significant delays to your application.
-It only takes a second to double check the form you’ve filled out – this is much better than adding unneccessary time because of submitting the application with the mistake!
+Even though we know what we mean by the typo, others don’t.
+Any information that doesn’t align with the original documents can add significant delays to your application.
+It only takes a second to double-check the form you’ve filled out – this is much better than adding unnecessary time because of submitting the application with a mistake!

 Here to Help